green-code-initiative/ecoCode-javascript/eslint-plugin/CONTRIBUTING.md

 Two npm scripts are available:

+- `yarn run update:eslint-docs` to update Markdown files with data of rules
 - `yarn run lint:eslint-docs` to verify auto-updated data of rules in Markdown files
-- `yarn run update:eslint-docs` to update Markdown files with data of rules

-All the generated code is between commented lines with "auto-generated" in the text.
+All the generated code is between commented lines with "auto-generated" in the text.\
+**Please run update script** after a rule creation.